GannettDigital/api-docs/source/includes/_google_analytics_data.md

 #### Traffic by City

-Dimension: Users' city, derived from their IP addresses or Geographical IDs.
+Dimension1: Users' city, derived from their IP addresses or Geographical IDs.

 | Metric | Description |
 |---|---|